-- Once you have signed on with an agent, stick with him or her.
-Avoid the mistake going directly to the listing agent of the home you decide to buy and asking that agent to write a purchase offer for you.
+- Once you have signed on with an agent, stick with them.
+Avoid the mistake of going directly to the listing agent of the home you decide to buy and asking that agent to write a purchase offer for you.

 Need to cash out your retirement accounts to make ends meet?
 Don't.

 If you are a real estate expert, you would not be reading this article.
-So... you need professional advice as you put together your loan and mortgage agreement.
-Some ways to start:
+That means you likely need professional advice as you put together your loan and mortgage agreement.
+Here are some ways to start:

 The lower your monthly payment, the more money you will have leftover every month to spend on other things.
 That said, it's important to carefully examine the fine print describing very low-cost loans, which may look great today but turn out to be a real problem in a year or two.

 What's wrong with low-cost loans?
-Many so-called "exotic" loans have rates that start low and then balloon... others are "adjustable," meaning this year's low rate could become next year's exorbitant rate.
+Many so-called "exotic" loans have rates that start low and then balloon.
+Others are adjustable, which means this year's low rate could become next year's exorbitant rate.

 No matter how lovely it is, every home has its challenges.
 While peeling paint and broken railings are visually obvious, a failing roof, corroded pipes, problematic wiring, or an elderly heating system may escape your notice.
 All of these cost money to fix.

 What happens if you decide you would prefer to save the money you would spend on a home inspection and instead buy a new barbecue grill?
-There's a good chance you won't notice that the interior walls are crumbling because... a fresh coat of paint works wonders.
+There's a good chance you won't notice that the interior walls are crumbling because a fresh coat of paint can work wonders.

-If this sounds like a great plan, think again!
+If this sounds like a great plan, think again.
 Having bought a new home, you have a responsibility to care for and pay for your investment.
-Spend yourself into more debt, and the first minor setback (lost job, healthcare emergency, etc.) could send you into foreclosure!
+If you spend yourself into more debt, the first minor setback—such as a lost job or health care emergency—could send you into foreclosure.